According to the SEC’s Annual Report to Congress, 2018 “was a record-breaking year” for the SEC’s whistleblower award program.

 The report also noted that “In the months following the Digital Realty decision [by the U.S. Supreme Court], there was an increase in the number of whistleblower tips received by the Commission, which may have been attributable, in part, to the decision.”
 (Report, pp. 2, 18.)
 In February of this year, I wrote a blog about the Supreme Court’s decision in Digital Realty.
 You can read that blog by clicking here.
 I also discussed that case live on Bloomberg Radio.
-You can listen to that program on Bloomberg Radio’s website by clicking here.
+You can listen to that program by clicking here.

 SEC Whistleblower Protections To Remain A Priority